top of page

 Weekly WHS Article 18th May 2023

-Work groups in a WHS context are groups of people within the business that are represented by one person and their deputy for the purpose of WHS consultation.
+“Work groups” are groups of people within the business that are represented by a health and safety representative (HSR) and their deputy for each group.

-The CEO, or representatives of the CEO, speak to the Health and Safety Representatives of each of the work groups and obtain the information they need from the staff in those groups in that way.
-Section 70 of the WHS Act describes specific things that management might need to discuss with HSRs.
+The CEO, or members of the leadership team (as "representatives of the PCBU") speak to the Health and Safety Representatives of each of the work groups and obtain the information they need from the staff in those groups.
+The chain of command is used to make this process successful.
+Section 70 of the WHS Act describes specific things that management might need to discuss with HSRs.[Ref 4]

 The formation of work groups may be initiated by management or at the behest of staff.
 Once agreed, the process to elect health and safety representatives for the work groups can begin (Ref 3).